 How Biogas Works, And What It Means To East Yorkshire

-Green developed in Sweden will drive the production of biogas at F D Bird and Sons’ Brandsburton site.
+Green technology developed in Sweden will drive the production of biogas at F D Bird and Sons’ Brandsburton site.

 Swedish Biogas International have been at the forefront of biogas and biomethane – the vehicle fuel liquefied biogas – for the past 15 years and their technology has been brought to Britain by 3AD3, and is already in use across the UK.